graphpql/utils/README.md

 ### Json

-Json wrapper which allows you to work with Json as it was array.
+Json wrapper which allows you to work with Json as if it was array.
 Decoding and encoding is fully lazy.

 ```
 $json = Json::fromString($jsonString);      // (no decoding is done at this step)